New Urbanism: 20-minute neighbourhoods

 Melbourne followed up a 2014 plan by launching 20-minute neighbourhoods in January 2018, aiming to provide for most daily needs within a 20-minute walk from home, together with safe cycling and public transport options.
 Another definition has used the time taken to cycle, or take a bus.
 In Melbourne the concept was initiated in the suburbs of Croydon South, Strathmore, and Sunshine West.
 The concept has since expanded to other cities, such as Singapore and Hamilton in New Zealand.
 Critics have pointed out that Melbourne's plan excludes jobs and that a previous target for public transport use has been shelved.
 The concept has been equated with localism.

+Dubai launched the 20-minute city project in 2022, where residents are able to access daily needs & destinations within 20 minutes by foot or bicycle.
+The plan involves placing 55% of the residents within 800 meters of mass transit stations, allowing them to reach 80% of their daily needs and destinations.